Vegin Vegan Vegun!

 Off the heat, stirring in coconut oil and salt to create a glossy, indulgent soy milk custard with a rich, velvety texture.

-• Remove from heat, add the coconut oil and salt, and gently stir until smooth and glossy.
+• Remove from heat, add the coconut oil and salt, and gently stir until smooth.

 Transferring the finished vegan soy milk custard into a Noda enamel container to chill, letting it set into a smooth, creamy dessert.